Church of the Holy Family (Cahokia Heights, Illinois)

 The Church of the Holy Family (French: Église de la Sainte-Famille) is a Catholic parish located at 116 Church Street in Cahokia Heights, Illinois.
-The occupying congregation is said to be the oldest continuously active Catholic parish in the United States, having been founded in 1699 by Canadian missionaries, and is the oldest church building west of the Allegheny Mountains.
+The congregation is said to be the oldest continuously active Catholic parish in the United States, having been founded in 1699 by Canadian missionaries, and is the oldest church building west of the Allegheny Mountains.

 History

 Built in 1786, it is a remarkably unaltered example of the French colonial construction style known as poteaux-sur-sol ("post-on-sill") and one of the few such surviving buildings in North America.

 The congregation was established in 1699, when Jesuit priests from Quebec (New France) arrived with Fr François Pinet to establish a mission.
 The mission was ended about 1768, and the fate of its building is not known.
 In 1783, Cahokia was integrated from Province of Quebec to the United States.
 Construction of this church began about 1786, not long after the arrival of Fr Paul St. Pierre, and was formally consecrated on September 24, 1799.
 It remained in use by the congregation for worship until 1891, when a new stone church was built adjacent.
 The log church was then converted into a parish hall, a role it played until its restoration in 1949–51.